The manufacturer of Lyrica CR (

-pregabalin extended-release) recommends calculating the total daily dose of the immediate release formulation when switching to the extended release formulation.
+pregabalin extended-release) recommends calculating the total daily dose of the immediate release formulation when switching to the extended-release formulation.

 25 mg three times a day equates to a

 Using the conversion chart provided in the package insert, the recommended dose would be 82.5 mg once per day.

 the morning dose of Lyrica as prescribed, followed by starting Lyrica CR the same evening.
 Per the prescribing information: "When switching from LYRICA to LYRICA CR on the day of the switch, instruct patients to take their morning dose of LYRICA as prescribed and initiate LYRICA CR therapy after an evening meal."

 Other conversions can be seen in the chart

 total daily dose and use the provided conversion chart to find your once-daily dose of Lyrica CR.

 About Lyrica CR

 in October of 2017.
 The drug manufacturer, Pfizer, also manufactures Lyrica capsules, which have been on the market since 2004.
 There

 CR is approved to be taken once daily instead of twice or thrice daily.

 generic versions of Lyrica are expected to be on the market in 2019.
 This will significantly reduce the

-Creating an extended release version of Lyrica allows them to give patients a reason to stick with one of the branded products since it will allow for improved convenience and patient compliance.
+Creating an extended-release version of Lyrica allows them to give patients a reason to stick with one of the branded products since it will allow for improved convenience and patient compliance.
 Some

-neuropathic pain associated with diabetic peripheral neuropathy and postherpetic neuralgia, it is not approved for treatment of fibromyalgia.
+neuropathic pain associated with diabetic peripheral neuropathy and postherpetic neuralgia, it is not approved for the treatment of fibromyalgia.
 This

 So far, Lyrica CR was only studied in patients with postherpetic neuralgia.
 The FDA also granted

-Elsevier ClinicalKey: Lyrica Monograph (Accessed 1/11/19)
+Elsevier ClinicalKey: Lyrica Monograph (Accessed 1/11/19) Pfrizer